privacyguides/privacyguides.org/docs/os/macos-overview.md

 Older Intel-based Macs and Hackintoshes do not support all the security features that macOS offers.
 To enhance data security, we recommend using a newer Mac with [Apple silicon](https://support.apple.com/en-us/HT211814).

-## Privacy Notes

-There are a few notable privacy concerns with macOS that you should consider.
-These pertain to the operating system itself, and not Apple's other apps and services.

-### App Revocation Checks

-macOS performs online OCSP checks using HTTPS encryption when you open an app to verify whether an app contains known malware, and whether the developer’s signing certificate is revoked.

-We recommend against blocking these checks.

 ## Recommended Configuration

 Your account when you first set up your Mac will be an Administrator account, which has higher privileges than a Standard user account. macOS has a number of protections which prevent malware and other programs from abusing your Administrator privileges, so it is generally safe to use this account.